Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

 Dear <SUPERVISOR NAME>:

 I wanted to notify you that I am currently pregnant with a due date of <DUE DATE>.
-While I am extremely thrilled about this addition to our family, I also recognize that taking a maternity leave will impact the office so I wanted to share this information with you early so there was adequate time to prepare.
+While I am thrilled about this addition to our family, I also recognize that a maternity leave will impact the office.
+I wanted to share this information with you early to allow for adequate time to prepare.

-My plan is to work up until as close to my due date as possible, and then return to work after a three-month maternity leave.
-In the meantime, I am committed to doing as much as I can to prepare things for my absence.
+I plan to work until as close to my due date as possible and then return to work after a three-month maternity leave.
+In the meantime, I am committed to doing as much as I can to prepare for my absence.

-Over the next few months I plan to:
+Over the next few months, I plan to do the following: